 Maybe, you’ve already had someone tell you that they couldn’t eat during their labor.
 Maybe, your provider has already loosely mentioned in a prenatal appointment that you can’t eat either.
 Or maybe, all you remember from your first baby is how hungry you were during your 26-hour marathon labor and birth – AND NO ONE WOULD LET YOU EAT!
 Whatever experiences you do or don’t have with this, let’s make sure you understand it better.
 Can you eat during labor?
 Where does the “you can’t eat in labor” rule come from?
 And if you can eat, what are good labor snacks or best foods for labor?
 Here we go.

-Who is The Labor Mama and Why Am I Here?
+But before we dive into eating during labor – Who is The Labor Mama and Why Am I Here?

 Hey friend!
 I’m Lo – also known around here and social media as The Labor Mama.
-I’ve spent my nursing career in labor, delivery, and postpartum, have birthed 3 of my own babies, have labored thousands of mamas at the bedside, have taught hundreds of students online, and have even delivered a few speedy little babies with my bare hands (oops).
+I’ve spent my nursing career in labor, delivery, and postpartum, have birthed 4 of my own babies, have labored thousands of mamas at the bedside, have taught thousands of students online, and have even delivered a few speedy little babies with my bare hands (oops).

-Here at TLM, I offer online birth classes to empower you the way everyone should be.
-The education + support I offer gives you experience, evidence, and empathy; you’re getting all of my years of “clinical” RN knowledge, beautifully combined with my real experiences as a mama and a nurse.
-These are not your hospital birth classes (those won’t do it, I promise), and honestly, birth doesn’t follow a textbook or protocol anyway – you need to know so much more than that.
+Here at TLM, I offer online classes about birth, postpartum, newborn care, and breastfeeding to empower you the way everyone should be.
+The education + support I offer gives you experience, evidence, and empathy; you’re getting all of my years of “clinical” RN knowledge, honestly combined with my real experiences as a mama, nurse, and CLC.
+These are not your average hospital classes (those won’t do it, I promise), and honestly, birth, postpartum, and breastfeeding don’t follow a textbook or protocol anyway.
+You need to know so much more than that!

 If you want to connect with me further, head to Instagram.
 There are hundreds of thousands of us over there learning together daily.